-If you can’t easily identify the cause to your bad breath, it’s time to see a dentist.
-Set up an appointment with your dentist sooner rather than later.
-The sooner you correct your halitosis, the quicker you can enjoy social interactions again.
+If you can’t easily identify the cause to your bad breath, it’s time to come in and see your dentist in Denver CO.
+Set up an appointment with your dentist wherever you are, sooner rather than later.
+The sooner you correct your halitosis, the quicker you can enjoy social interactions again and get your oral health back on track.
 Your dentist will perform a comprehensive examination of your mouth and may suggest you see a doctor if they suspect underlying medical issues.

 After diagnosing a cause, your dentist or doctor will provide you a treatment plan.
 The way you treat your bad breath depends entirely on what’s causing it in the first place.
 If it’s an underlying medical condition, medication and fixing the problem can correct your halitosis.
 If it’s a cavity or abscess, dental procedures will help.

 Preventing halitosis is just as important—if not more important—as treating it.
 If you never have to experience bad breath in the first place, all the better.
 Bad breath prevention can also come in many forms, but the American Dental Association (ADA) recommends a few things:

 - Only eat sugarless gum and sugar free candy.

 - Drink water regularly to stimulate saliva production so your mouth stays moist.